About Our Company

 Chief Technology Officer

-Chance Maritime Technologies has a growing team of engineers with over 50 years of combined experience in uncrewed systems.
+Chance Maritime Technologies has a growing team of engineers and marine technology professionals with over 50 years of combined experience in uncrewed maritime systems.

 Located in Lafayette, LA, Chance Maritime Technologies facilities include a climate-controlled warehouse, office space, and spacious yard.
 Chance Maritime Technologies also has access to a nearby 22-acre lake for testing, along with plenty of local waterways providing a variety of test conditions.
 In addition to USVs, we have a RHIB support craft available and a variety of survey equipment in stock.